W3Max/frost-phoenix-forked-nixos-config/docs/CLAN-WORKFLOWS.md

 ## 📚 Best Practices

-1. **Always test on VM first** before deploying to production machines
 2. **Use --dry-run** to preview changes before applying
 3. **Monitor system health** regularly with status checks
 4. **Keep backups** of important secrets and configurations